istio/istio.io/content/en/docs/ambient/usage/waypoint/index.md

 EOF
 {{< /text >}}

-Or use the `istioctl x waypoint apply` command with the `--for` parameter such as `istioctl x waypoint apply -n default --for all`.
+Or use the `istioctl experimental waypoint apply` command with the `--for` parameter such as `istioctl experimental waypoint apply -n default --for all`.

 After the Gateway resource is applied, Istiod will monitor the resource, deploy and manage the corresponding waypoint deployment and service for users automatically.